Anne Boden: Other Professional Achievements

 In 2020, Boden became a member of the board of the trade association for the UK's banks and financial services companies, UK Finance, and also an advisor to the UK government's Board of Trade.
 She is also a member of the World Economic Forum.

 In 2020, Boden published the book Banking On It: How I Disrupted an Industry.
+Her second book, Female Founders' Playbook - Insights from the Superwomen Who Have Made It, was released in 2024.